 Internationalize From Day One: Treat English Like Any Other Locale

-Why building internationalization into your app from the start saves time, money, and prevents embarrassing translation fails
+Building internationalization into your app from the start saves time and money and helps you avoid embarrassing translation failures.

-Why building internationalization into your app from the start saves time, money, and prevents embarrassing translation fails
+Building internationalization into your app from the start saves time and money and helps you avoid embarrassing translation failures.

 Modern apps travel further than their creators ever will.
 Yet many still break the moment they cross a linguistic border, sometimes hilariously so.
 If you've ever seen "This is what it feels like to read text translated into your language when you don't internationalize properly," you know the pain.